What Types of Aid Are Available?

 Tax Credit May Help Offset College Expenses

-Students and families who had tuition and other college-related expenses in 2009 may be eligible to claim the American Opportunity tax credit on their federal income tax returns this year.
+Students and families with tuition and other college-related expenses may be eligible to claim the American Opportunity tax credit

-Depending on individual circumstances, the American Opportunity tax credit may not be the most advantageous tax option for all families with higher education expenses.
+The American Opportunity tax credit may not be the best tax option for all families with higher education expenses.
 For guidance, consult a tax advisor or visit these Internal Revenue Service sites for additional information:

 Financial Aid Contact Information

-Use the CTC Employe Directory to retrieve financial aid contact information for community and technical colleges.
+Use the CTC Employee Directory to retrieve financial aid contact information for community and technical colleges.
 Select the college name, and look for "financial aid" under "Category."